Cheap Homemade Dog Toys and Games

 Make fetch more fun

 My terrier used to be quite happy to play fetch and nothing else.
 Getting the ball and bringing it back just for me to throw it again was incentive enough.
 He loved it.
-But not all dogs are in to fetch, for its own sake.
+But not all dogs are in to fetch plus you have to be careful as dogs can easily get addicted to games like that, so it is best to limit that game and invent some exciting new ones.

-If the dog doesn’t seem keen on fetch, don’t throw the ball or toy too far away and provide some extra excitement upon the dog’s return – maybe a treat or loads of fuss and cuddles.
+If you fancy a game of fetch but your dog is not keen, don’t throw the ball or toy too far away and provide some extra excitement upon the dog’s return – maybe a treat or loads of fuss and cuddles.
 Whatever makes your dog happy.

-Tricks with the returned object can also be fun.
-As soon as the ball is given back to you, try a bit of ‘which hand’.
-Shuffle it about behind your back and present your closed hands to your dog and encourage them to choose a hand.
+Training and tricks with the returned object can also be fun.
+As soon as the ball is given back to you, try a bit of 'sit' or 'lie down' training (dogs love learning and getting things right) or try the old ‘which hand?’ trick.
+Shuffle the ball about behind your back and present your closed hands to your dog and encourage them to choose a hand.
 When they pick the one with the ball in, throw it again for them.
 Once they are used to that game, change it up a bit with some ‘magic’.
 Distract them while you quickly hide the toy - behind you, up your jumper etc… Hold your hands out as before and watch their reaction as they pick first one hand then the other but both hands turn out to be empty.
 Your dog will get so excited over your amazing magic skills

 Interactive treat toys

-Interactive treat toys can be great fun.
-My dogs adore their Hol-ee Treat Ball but you don’t only have to only use shop bought ones.
+Interactive treat toys can be great fun but you don’t only have to only use shop bought ones.
 Mix it up a bit.

 Whenever I have finished with a magazine or newspaper, I tear some pages out and scrunch them up with a treat inside.
 Dog’s love sniffing out the treat and ripping the paper up.
-The brown packing type paper is especially good for this game.
+Brown packing paper is especially good for this game.
 So next time you get a parcel, save the brown paper for a game with your dog.

 Socks are equally good for hiding things in... from treats to balls (depending how big your socks are, lol).
 I buy packs of mens socks from the pound shop so that when they get soggy and ripped (which they will) they can go in the bin and a fresh one can take its place.
 I think it is safest to use the biggest socks you can get, which is why I buy mens socks.
 I think a dog could accidentally swallow a smaller sock like a kids sock or ladies trainer sock, so avoid them.
 And don’t play this game with your own used socks that will have your scent on them.
 You don’t want to encourage your dog to destroy your property.